Asparagus in not a vegetable crop for the inpatient gardener, to get any thing near a decent crop it takes 2yrs of growing.

 Harvesting:

 In the second year after planting the emerging spears can be cut when they are about 4-6 inch high.
-Cut them below the soil surface, down to 2 or 3 inch using a long narrow knife or a special asparagus knife, which has a serrated edge.
+Cut them below the soil surface, down to 2 or 3 inches using a long narrow knife or a special asparagus knife, which has a serrated edge.
 Take great care not to damage the crowns.

 Cropping should stop around the end of June, to allow the remaining shoots to fully grow and build up strength in the crowns for the following year.